The Little Rascals (film): Critical response

 On Rotten Tomatoes the film has an approval rating of 21% based on reviews from 14 critics as of December 2022.
 On Metacritic it has a score of 45 out of 100 based on reviews from 20 critics, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film a grade "A−" on scale of A to F.

 Brian Lowry of Variety magazine wrote: "Those who grew up watching The Little Rascals may well be intrigued by the idea of introducing their kids to this full-color, bigscreen version.
 Still, the challenge of stretching those mildly diverting shorts to feature length remains formidable, and one has to wonder whether an audience exists beyond nostalgic parents and their young children."

 Box office

-The Little Rascals earned $10 million at the North American box office during its opening weekend.
+The Little Rascals earned $10 million at the North American box office during its opening weekend, ranking in fourth place behind Clear and Present Danger, The Mask and Forrest Gump.
 The film grossed a worldwide total of $67,308,282.

-Repurposed scenes and situations

-Many of the gags and subplots in the film were borrowed from the original Our Gang/Little Rascals shorts.
-These include: